jacob-kachmarek/generate-password/README.md

 N/A

 ## Usage
-This site is very simple to navigate.
-Use the navigation bar in the top right on a desktop or laptop and just right at the top on a smartphone.
-Clicking the links will direct you to the associated section of the webpage.
+Simply click the generate password button and it will prompt you to do the rest.

 ## Learning Points
 N/A